sdillavou/bellybuttonseg/README.md

  - Move your images, masks, and (optionally) areas of interest into the appropriate folders created in this new directory.
 Note that masks and area of interest files must have identical base names to the images they correspond to (image image1.png and mask and image1.txt is allowed).

- - Edit the parameters inside the parameters.txt file if desired (see above section for details).
+ - Edit the parameters inside the parameters.txt file if desired (see section below for details).

  - Train Bellybutton on your data.
 You will be prompted to select your project folder after running the below command.